loukylor/VRC-Mods/README.md

 - World Author Name
 - Instance Master (The person who get the host glitch)
 - Instance Creator (The person who has moderation powers in the instance, only applicable to non-public instances)
+- Whether risky functions are allowed or not.

 And Each of these can be individually toggled on or off.